When they saw the star, they rejoiced exceedingly with great joy.

 Magi from the East searched the skies for the star that would herald the coming of a great king.

-It was the highly awaited sign that would signal the pilgrimage of these wise men.
+Its appearance was the highly awaited sign that would signal the pilgrimage of these wise men.
+Far greater than the Great Conjunction of Jupiter and Saturn, it was an instrument in God’s providential hands.

-With the arrival of God’s greatest Gift, they loaded their cargo and journeyed westward, guided by the star—with a determination to honor the newborn King.
+At first glimpse of heaven’s prepared light, those stargazers were overjoyed beyond measure.
+So they loaded their cargo and journeyed westward, guided by the star—with a determination to honor the newborn King.

 We don’t know their number, but their gifts were three.
 They were gifts carefully prepared and rich with meaning.
 Their offerings were costly.
 Their gifts, extravagant.
 No stingy Scrooge could be counted among them.